sompodsign/benchwork-io-ui-test-automation/readme.md

 + Firefox
 + IE

 _Please note that WebDriver for Chrome and Firefox expects that software is already installed on machine.
-So If You don't have installed Chrome or/and Firefox install it in default directory._
+So If You don't have installed Chrome or/and Firefox install it in default directory..